 Make your way to the Knavesmire, with the local Stage Coach driver ready to take you there.
 But be wary on your journey up the York Road, there are rumours of highwaymen prowling the area, and the most vicious one of all is said to have returned.
 Step inside the carriage and hold on to your valuables, the devilish Dick Turpin is back, and he always gets what he wants, one way or another.

 Find yourself in the Market Square of York, filled with the revolting smell of fire and death.
 Reports of witchcraft are rife.

 Come face to face with the Witch Pricker; nasty, vindictive and filled with a sense of righteous fury.
 The Pricker sees witches everywhere and is suspicious of the smallest things.
 Will you be accused of being a Witch or will your mates be accused of Witchcraft?

 Admission Prices and Offers

-The York Dungeon is part of the Merlin Entertainments group of attractions, meaning that vouchers are regularly available offering 2 for 1 entry.
+Purchase your tickets to York Dungeon from The Official Website.
+York Dungeon is part of the Merlin Entertainments group of attractions, meaning that vouchers are regularly available offering 2 for 1 entry.
 You can also pre-purchase your entry tickets using Tesco Clubcard points.